amyasnikov/validity/docs/entities/tests.md

 The list of selectors this test is bound to.

 #### Description
 Description of the test is mandatory.
-Writing the meaningful description for each of your tests may facilitate the future usage/modification of this test and is considered a best practice.
+Writing meaningful description for each of your tests may facilitate the future usage/modification of this test and is considered a best practice.

 #### Expression
-Inside this field at the test page you can view your expression defined either via DB or via Git.
+Inside this field at the test page you can view your expression defined either via DB or via Data Source.

 At the add/edit form this field is used to store an expression code inside the DB.
-This option fits well when you want to quickly check your test or just don't want to make things complex with Git.
+This option fits well when you want to quickly check your test or just don't want to make things complex with Git-based storage.

-#### Git Repository and File Path
+#### Data Source and Data File

 !!! info
-    You can use only one option per one test instance: you either define your expression via DB (Expression field) or via Git (Git Repository and File Path fields).
-You can't use both approaches at the same time for the same test.
+    You can use only one option per one Test instance: you either define your expression via DB (Expression field) or via Data Source (Data Source and Data File fields).
+You can't use both approaches at the same time for the same Test.

-This pair of fields allows you to define the expression as a file in the Git repository.
+This pair of fields allows you to store test expression as a file in a Data Source (likely pointing to a git repository).

-This is the best option if you have plenty of complex tests and want to get all the benefits from storing them under version control.
+This is the best option if you have plenty of complex Tests and want to get all the benefits from storing them under version control.